SecureApiGateway/secure-api-gateway-ob-uk-rcs/_infra/helm/securebanking-openbanking-uk-rcs/readme.md

 | RCS_CONSENT_RESPONSE_JWT_ISSUER | secure-open-banking-rcs | What is the JWT responce issuer | deployment-config |

 ## Values
+These are the values that are consumed in the `deployment.yaml` and `service.yaml`
 | Key | Type | Description | Default |
 |-----|------|-------------|---------|
 | deployment.apiVersion| string | Version of the Kubernetes API to use | apps/v1 |